sclauguico/testimonial-grid-section/README.md

 ### Continued development
-As I have carefully practiced CSS Flexbox in this challenge, I plan on practicing CSS Grid next.
+As I have carefully practiced CSS Grid in this challenge, I plan on practicing making my web page more responsive next.

 ## Author